Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 func_reusing_for_multi_classes(Cls2(), "xxx") # "mixin cls2"
 ```

-Such code can be translated in Julia using `abstract type`:
+Such code can be translated into Julia using `abstract type`:

 ```julia
 abstract type MyInterface end